What is your SEO process?

 If you don’t assess where you are, you don’t know how to get where you’re going.
 For instance, if you want to go to Disney World, you need to know if you’re coming from Tampa or Anchorage.
 Your route is different.
 That’s why we don’t provide a one-size-fits-all plan.

 Furthermore, we want to make the greatest impact quickly.
-Many SEO companies or agencies offer a flat rate of $500 or $600 a month to create SEO friendly content.
+Many SEO companies or agencies offer a flat rate of $500 to $1000 a month to create SEO friendly content.
 Then they pass off the project to a contractor or junior member of the team.
 These 4 hours or so of SEO services each month are unlikely to get that boost you may need to make an impact on the business as quickly as possible.

 Is SEO a good investment?